rfslusarz/Sistema_de_Reporte_de_Bugs/AplicationTechSup/README.md

 ## Related Projects

-- Main Lovable project in the root directory
+- Main project in the root directory